MilanKacar/milankacar.github.io/_posts/2024-10-13-blog38_smallest-range-covering-elements-from-k-lists.md

 ---
 layout: post
-title: "#38 LeetCode 632.
+title: "#38 632.
 Smallest Range Covering Elements from K Lists 🧠🚀"
 categories: [LeetCode, Programming]
+difficulty: Hard
+tags: [Array, HashTable, Greedy, Sliding Window, Sorting, Heap (Priority Queue)]
 ---

 In this post, we'll tackle a hard problem from LeetCode: **Smallest Range Covering Elements from K Lists**.
 The challenge is to find the smallest range that includes at least one number from each of the given `k` lists of sorted integers.
 This problem is a fantastic way to practice using heaps or a sliding window technique with pointers.